-Most founders fixate on model choice (OpenAI vs Anthropic vs Google), but by 2026 the moat is usually in orchestration and data boundaries.
-The “agentic stack” has four layers: (1) model(s), (2) orchestration/runtime, (3) tool surface area (APIs the agent can call), and (4) memory/knowledge (what it knows and can retrieve).
-The design goal is to make agent behavior legible, testable, and permissioned—more like a service account than a magical teammate.
+A practical agentic stack has four layers: (1) model(s), (2) orchestration/runtime, (3) tool surface area (what the agent can call), and (4) memory/knowledge (what it’s allowed to retrieve).
+The goal is legibility: an agent should behave more like a service account with policies than a mysterious teammate.

-Table 1: Comparison of common agentic approaches used by startups in 2026
+Table 1: Common agentic approaches startups use in 2026 (and what they’re good at)

 | Approach | Best for | Typical reliability | Cost profile |